gnsscalc

 What is NTRIP?

 NTRIP (Networked Transport of RTCM via Internet Protocol) is a protocol for streaming GNSS correction data over the Internet.
-A caster distributes data from reference stations to connected clients for RTK and DGNSS positioning.
+A caster distributes data from GNSS reference stations to connected clients for RTK and DGNSS positioning.

 What is the difference between NTRIP 1.0 and 2.0?